 If you find yourself in a position where you need some extra cash, a personal loan might be a great option for you.
-In fact, more than 10 percent of consumers held a personal loan at the end of 2019.
+In fact, almost 20 million people have borrowed nearly $160 billion in personal loans, between 2009 and 2019.

 Before opting to apply for a personal loan, however, it's important to understand what they are and what types are available.

 As implied, a personal loan is a type of loan that is used for personal purposes, as opposed to business, student, or corporate loans.
-Most banks and credit unions focus on your credit score to determine your qualification status and interest rate.
-Other, alternative lenders, like Personify Financial, take additional factors into consideration such as your overall ability to pay, work history and income stability.
+Many banks and credit unions focus on your credit score to determine your qualification status and interest rate.
+Other, alternative loan platforms, like Personify Financial, take additional factors into consideration such as your overall ability to pay, work history and income stability.
 This will also determine the amount of interest on the loan.

 Unlike credit cards or other accounts where you can pay a minimum amount, personal loans are lump sum loans that are repaid with fixed payments (termed installment loan) for a period ranging anywhere up to five years.

+All loans on the Personify platform are fixed rate loans.
 A fixed rate loan is one that has the same interest rate throughout its term.
-With a fixed rate loan, you will have the same set payment amount each month regardless of what the market is doing.
+With a fixed rate loan, you will have the same set payment amount each month, regardless of what the market is doing.

 Knowing in advance how much your monthly payments will be.

 Potential savings.
 If interest rates increase, your monthly installment will stay the same.

 Potential loss.
 If interest rates decline, you will be paying the same interest amount agreed upon.

 A variable rate loan, unlike a fixed rate loan, means the interest rate can change and either increase or decrease, depending on market conditions affecting interest rates.